Particular/ServicePulse/docs/forwarded-headers-testing.md

 - **ServicePulse.Host (.NET Framework)**: Uses command-line arguments, run from `src\ServicePulse.Host\bin\Debug\net48`

 > [!IMPORTANT]
+> All commands assume you start in the repository root folder.
+Each scenario includes `cd` commands to navigate to the correct directory.
+>
 > For .NET 8, set environment variables in the same terminal where you run `dotnet run`.
 Environment variables are scoped to the terminal session.

 ### Scenario 0: Direct Access (No Proxy)